 Once you’re done adding content to the shopping cart,

 and then click the Check Out button.

-This will generate a single PDF containing all the items you added.
+This will generate a single Portable Document Format (PDF) document containing all the items you added.

-By default, the Soil Map content is automatically included in your PDF.
+By default, the Soil Map content is automatically included in your Portable Document Format (PDF) document.

 For best results, limit the number of items you add to the shopping cart to ten or fewer.

 - There is a Search function that you can use to search for where specific keywords occur in the application.